-- i) Does co-ordination within the directorate/faculty/department take place, and if so how? - ii) How does the Department involve students and external stakeholders in decision-making - iii) What does the Departmental leadership control and decide?
-Who decides the following: - Academic activities and policies (teaching and learning, research); - Funding issues; - The selection and promotion of academic and administrative staff; - The selection of students; and - Development of service to society. - iv) How does the Directorate/Institute/Faculty/Department involve students and external stakeholders in decision-making? - v) How adequate are the Directorate/Faculty/Departmental human resources, physical resources and financial resources? - vi) Does the Directorate/Institute/Faculty/Department have an internal quality assurance policy or handbook?
+- i) Does co-ordination within the directorate/School/department take place, and if so how? - ii) How does the Department involve students and external stakeholders in decision-making - iii) What does the Departmental leadership control and decide?
+Who decides the following: - Academic activities and policies (teaching and learning, research); - Funding issues; - The selection and promotion of academic and administrative staff; - The selection of students; and - Development of service to society.

-- vii) Does the Directorate/Institute/Faculty/Department conduct internal evaluations of programmes? - viii)How have the results of the data gathering and evaluation results impacted the mandated activities? - ix) How is the link between these results and Directorate/Faculty/Departmental planning and development processes ensured? - x) How well do the current practices relate to the strategic choices presented in the College-wide strategic plan? - xi) How responsive is the Directorate/Institute/Faculty/Department to the demands, threats and opportunities present in its external environment? - xii) Which changes can be expected to be made towards the Directorate's/Institute's/Faculty's/Department's aims? - xiii)How can a better match be attained between the current and future mission and goals and the activities (study programmes, research, service to society)? - ix) What role do quality assurance system and management play in these developments?
+- iv) How does the Directorate/Institute/Schools/Department involve students and external stakeholders in decision-making? - v) How adequate are the Directorate/School/Departmental human resources, physical resources and financial resources? - vi) Does the Directorate/Institute/School/Department have an internal quality assurance policy or handbook? - vii) Does the Directorate/Institute/School/Department conduct internal evaluations of programmes? - viii) How have the results of the data gathering and evaluation results impacted the mandated activities? - ix) How is the link between these results and Directorate/School/Departmental planning and development processes ensured? - x) How well do the current practices relate to the strategic choices presented in the College-wide strategic plan? - xi) How responsive is the Directorate/Institute/School/Department to the demands, threats and opportunities present in its external environment? - xii) Which changes can be expected to be made towards the Directorate"s/Institute"s/School"s/Department"s aims? - xiii) How can a better match be attained between the current and future mission and goals and the activities (study programmes, research, service to society)? - ix) What role do quality assurance system and management play in these developments?